I am local to

 Services provided

 Aching Arms is a national charity based in Brentwood that provides comfort and support for bereaved families after the loss of their baby during pregnancy, at birth or soon after.
-We work directly with midwives and nurses at over 170 hospitals nationwide, who, on our behalf, offer an Aching Arms Bear to parents in their care.
-We also donate comfort bears to other organisations who support families after baby loss at any stage of pregnancy and send them to families who contact us themselves via our website.
+We work directly with midwives and nurses at over 190 hospitals nationwide, who, on our behalf, offer an Aching Arms Bear and other resources to parents in their care.
+We also donate comfort bears and our dedicated Dad’s support book to other organisations who support families after baby loss at any stage of pregnancy and send them to families who contact us themselves via our website.

 The bear provides a sensitive conduit for health professionals to support and discuss the emotional and well-being needs of parents, particularly in the turbulent days following their baby’s death.